CederGroupHub/chgnet/README.md

 ## Model Training / Fine-tune

-Fine-tuning will help achieve better accuracy if high-precision study is desired.
+Fine-tuning will help achieve better accuracy if a high-precision study is desired.
 To train/tune a `CHGNet`, you need to define your data in a pytorch `Dataset` object.
 The example datasets are provided in `data/dataset.py`

 ```python